diogenesofweb/blog/articles/checkbox_and_radio.md

 }
 ```

-Icon holders and inputs have the same size
+Icon holders and inputs have the same size.

 ```css
 .box-item input,